emqx/emqx-docs/en_US/changes/known-issues-5.1.0.md

 -   **Listener Port Modification Not Reflected on Dashboard**

-    Modifying the listener port in the following`emqx.conf` configuration file does not update the displayed port on the dashboard, causing a discrepancy between the displayed and actual port.
+    Modifying the listener port in the following`emqx.conf` configuration file does not update the displayed port on the Dashboard, causing a discrepancy between the displayed and actual port.
     ```
     listeners.tcp.default {
         bind = "0.0.0.1884"